 Oak Wood Flooring

-Birch versus oak is a popular rivalry in the wood species space.
-Similar to birch, oak wood flooring has two popular varieties, White Oak and Red Oak.
-Red Oak has a very visible grain pattern.
+Similar to birch, oak wood flooring has two popular varieties, white oak and red oak.
+Red oak has a very visible grain pattern.
 Its undertones are reddish, but the overall hue of the wood is a light creamy shade of pink and reddish-brown.
-With a Janka hardness rating of 1290, Red Oak is widely considered to be the most popular of all domestic flooring species.
+With a Janka hardness rating of 1290, red oak is comparable to birch, and it's one of the most popular of all domestic flooring species.

-White Oak is extremely durable and stable.
-It is used not only for flooring, but also boat building and wine barrel.
+White oak is extremely durable and stable.
+It is used not only for flooring, but also boat building and wine barrels.
 It is one of the most airtight woods; however, all wood, no matter how durable, will be affected by moisture.

 Birch vs Oak